aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ### Creating Access Token

- ABCI users need to obtain the access token required to authenticate the service.
-The access token can be created by using the `get_singularity_token` command on the interactive node with ABCI password which used to login to the user portal.
+You need to obtain an access token to authenticate your requests.
+The access token can be created by using the `get_singularity_token` command on the interactive node with your ABCI password, which is used to log in to ABCI User Portal.

 ```
 [username@es1 ~]$ get_singularity_token